 As you might expect, the 3GPP adopts SOA nomenclature, when talking about the relationship between elements in their distributed system.
 That means I’m going to start referring to NF’s as either consumers or producers.
-Typically, a producer is a component that sends traffic to multiple consumers (think Database) but consumers can be - or become - consumers and vice versa.
+Typically, a producer is a component that sends traffic to multiple consumers (think Database) but consumers can be - or become - producers and vice versa.
 Don’t say I didn’t warn you!
 At a high level, the NRF allows producers (NF-C, in the example above) to automatically advertise their availability to consumers (NF-A), allowing the direct exchange of data between the two.
 Conversely, if a producer fails, the consumer can discover that state change and traffic can be directed elsewhere.
 This does put the emphasis on the consumer to perform load balancing across multiple instances of a producer but a simple round robin would suffice.

 The NRF, however, operates at the macro-level of our SBA.
 Thinking and acting in terms of a global control plane architecture, comprising logically large NFs, the NRF still fails to adequately address the issues of granular scalability at a meso-level.
 Not only must the SBA support a service mesh comprising multiple instances of a NF within one of many individual data centers, it must consider the possibility that an individual NF is, itself, comprising distinct components.